Top 10 dangers of public Wi-Fi in 2026

 10. Hardware/Device manipulation

 Most IoT devices (smart watches, smart bands, etc.) come with weak security settings by default.
 Due to this, devices connected over public Wi-Fi networks can become vulnerable to cybersecurity risks.
-There was a 136% rise in IoT devices containing security vulnerabilities in 2024(Forescout), and this figure will increase in 2025.
+There is a 15% year-over-year increase in the average device risk with routers and IoT devices accounting for majority of devices carrying most critical vulnerabilities (Forescout,2025).
 Attackers can send too many requests and overwhelm the public Wi-Fi network.
 They can leverage multiple IoT devices connected to the network through a botnet attack, infecting them with malware-driven zombie bots.